ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Paintings.md

+44 Letters

-Light and flight = F
+1. Light and flight = F
-Chief and chef = I
+2. Chief and chef = I
-Crate and rate = C
+3. Crate and rate = C
+Boat and bat = O